 We eat more chicken recipes in our house than any other meat for sure, like my Balsamic Chicken, my Cheesy Artichoke Chicken, my Crescent Chicken…the list goes on and on.
 And real talk, chicken nuggets are basically the perfect food…soooo.
 Chicken is just an easy starting point for dinner, and you only need a few ingredients to make it completely different every night you use it!

-This MIYM Chicken recipe is one of those classic, easy chicken dishes that I am sure you’ve had at some point in your life.
+This MIYM Chicken stands for Melt In Your Mouth chicken.
+It’s one of those classic, easy chicken recipes that I am sure you’ve had at some point in your life.
 My mom used to make it with mayonnaise and while that was fine, I always thought she may have used a little too much.
-There is a fine line with mayo in my opinion…a little = good…too much = gross.
+There is a fine line with mayo in my opinion.

 - Boneless Chicken Breasts: Here’s the deal with chicken breasts, the thinner they are, the faster they bake.
 I prefer a more “medium” sliced breast, so not ultra thin, but not thick.
 Be sure to adjust your bake time based on the thickness of your breast.